kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 Polymorphic nodes
 -----------------

-In some situations, the user may want to express multiple variations a node, where the only differences between them lie in the input and output types.
+In some situations, the user may want to express multiple variations of a node, where the only differences between them lie in the input and output types.
 For example, consider different interface type variations of the ``SafePre`` node, which returns the previous value of its single input, but initialized with